Maine town rallies to save statue of its most beloved resident, who happens to be a seal

 Andre’s relationship with Rockport began in 1961, when local tree surgeon and diver Harry Goodridge found the seal abandoned as a pup.
 Goodridge took Andre home and raised him, bringing him to the harbor to swim daily until he was old enough to swim freely in the ocean.

-For the next 25 years, Andre would return every summer to Goodridge and Rockport after wintering father south.
+For the next 25 years, Andre would return every summer to Goodridge and Rockport after wintering farther south.

 Andre garnered widespread fame locally and outside of Maine for his antics.
-His legacy lives on in the feature film, “Andre,” as well as in the book “A Seal Called Andre,” and in various documentaries.
+His legacy lives on in the feature film “Andre,” as well as in the book “A Seal Called Andre,” and in various documentaries.

 But in his hometown, Andre’s legacy lives on in the form of a limestone statue, sitting just where he loved, looking out over Rockport harbor.